 Having a disorganized warehouse can affect the production and productivity of your company.
 On the other hand, cleaning, organizing, and labeling your warehouse can make it seem larger by creating more space for extra storage or more room for merchandise and products.

 There are several ways to get started.
-Here are some warehouse organization ideas.
+Here are some small warehouse organization ideas.

 Clean Up Your Facility

-While there’s probably not garbage all over your warehouse floor, there still may be junk hiding and wasting space.
+While there’s probably no garbage all over your warehouse floor, there still may be junk hiding and wasting space.

 Remap Floor Plan Layout